 “Don’t give up.
 You just haven’t found the right person yet.”

-The inherent assumption in this statement is that my asexuality is a lie or is simply predicated on being unable to “find” a life partner, whether because my body is undesirable sexually or because I have simply been “unlucky.”
-Through placing the cause of my existence as an asexual person on being unable to locate a sexual partner, my asexuality is not only invalidated as simply existing as a condition of this state of being alone, which itself is often perceived as unfortunate or lessor, but also as a lie or “cover-up” for my apparent inability to find a sexual partner, which, in many people’s minds, would be some cause of embarrassment.
-As such, to them, I am only claiming that I am asexual as a means of avoiding embarrassment in being alone or being seen as sexually undesirable, not because I am actually asexual.
-In other words, I just "haven’t found the right person" to be sexual with yet.
+It’s a short, yet loaded response.
+I’ve probably received similar variations to it about 4–5 times in my life.
+Each time I heard it vocalized to me, I only became more and more conscious of the deep and disturbing assumptions that are inherently carried right along with it.
+Most evidently, there is this assumption that my asexuality is a lie or is simply predicated on being unable to “find” a life partner, whether because my body is undesirable sexually or because I have simply been “unlucky.”
+Through placing the cause of my existence as an asexual person on being unable to locate a sexual partner, my asexuality is not only invalidated as simply existing as a condition of being alone, which itself is often perceived as unfortunate or lessor, but also as a lie or “cover-up” for my apparent inability to find a sexual partner, which, in many people’s minds, would or should be some cause of embarrassment.
+As such, to them, I am only claiming that I am asexual as a means of attempting to avoid embarrassment for being alone (and potentially being “undesirable”), not because I am actually asexual.
+In other words, in their minds, I just haven’t found the right person to be sexual with yet.
 If I had, I would not be asexual.